FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - To validate types eg email....
 Just set the input type attribute which will be validated natively by the form before submission.

 - Setting disabled to true will lead input value to be undefined and input control to be disabled.`<input {...register("test", {disabled: true})} />`
+- Disable externally if you want to keep value.
 - Setting up value for the registered input.
 This prop should be utilised inside useEffect or invoke once, each re-run will update or overwrite the input value which you have supplied.

 ### USING REACT-QUERY